 Arizona differs from other states in that it gives priority to hospital creditors over other medical liens.
 Hospitals with liens will thus take in full payments before “inferior” liens receive any payment.

-Balance billing is an attempt by healthcare providers to seek additional payment through a lien where a partial payment has already been received via another source.
+Balance billing is an attempt by healthcare providers to seek additional payment through a medical liens in Arizona where a partial payment has already been received via another source.

 Federal law forbids balance billing where the payment comes from Medicare or Medicaid, which are de-facto payments in full.
 This federal law preempts state law whenever state law permits medical service providers to balance the bill of customary charges.

-In most cases, because you have health insurance as required by current laws, medical liens usually do not enter the picture.
+In most cases, because you have health insurance as required by current laws, medical liens in Arizona usually do not enter the picture.

 But if you do not have insurance, have too little insurance, or your health insurer refuses to cover your treatment even when medically necessary, you can pursue a medical lien so that your medical provider can get paid once your claim gets settled.

-Contact us at Phoenix Accident and Injury Law Firm in your area for more information about medical liens and how they work.
+Contact us at Phoenix Accident and Injury Law Firm in your area for more information about medial liens in Arizona and how they work.